-Messrs.
-Andrew Swarthout and Erfan Kazemi are Directors of the Company and serve as a director (in the case of Mr. Swarthout) and officer (in the case of Mr. Kazemi) of Sandstorm Gold Ltd., which company is a party to the Gold Purchase Agreement, the Convertible Debenture, and the Nomad silver and Gold streams as described above under "Three Year History and Significant Acquisitions" and "Mercedes Streams, Royalties and NSR".
-As disclosed below under "Interest of Management and Others in Material Transactions", Messrs.
-Swarthout and Kazemi did not participate in discussions regarding, and abstained from voting to approve any aspect of, the Mercedes acquisition, including negotiations regarding the Gold Purchase Agreement, the Convertible Debenture or Sandstorm's acquisition of the Nomad streams.
+Mr. Andrew Swarthout is a Director of the Company and serves as a director of Sandstorm, which company, inclusive of its affiliates, is a party to the Amended Convertible Debenture, the Sandstorm Promissory Note, the Royalty Agreement, the Nomad Silver Stream and the Sandstorm Gold Stream (as described above under "Three Year History and Significant Acquisitions" and "Mercedes Streams, Royalties and NSR").
+Mr. Swarthout did not participate in discussions regarding, and abstained from voting to approve any aspect of, Restructuring Transaction and any other matters in which both the Company and Sandstorm had an interest.